Multiparty testing preorders: A testing preorder with observers

 Now we are able to characterise the behaviour of an \distributedobs\ observer.
-We start by formally stating that an \distributedobs\ observer reaches the same processes after executing any string in an equivalence class.
+We start by formally stating that an \distributedobs\ observer reaches the same configuration after executing any of the strings in the same equivalence class.
 This result is instrumental to the proof of the alternative characterisation of the \distributed\ preorder.